Track & Trace

 • As many services and port calls in the region have been suspended or delayed, please be advised that the additional distance may extend transit times significantly.

-• Carriers have begun to implement emergency surcharges and war-risk premiums on affected trade lanes to reflect the increased operational and insurance costs.
+• Carriers may implement emergency surcharges and war-risk premiums on affected trade lanes to reflect the increased operational and insurance costs.
+Please check individual carriers for more infomation.

 Air Freight updates in the Middle East